eerotal/mm-tkl-timetable/README.md

-# Module for [MagicMirror](https://magicmirror.builders/): Timetable for HSL data (Finland)
+# Module for [MagicMirror](https://magicmirror.builders/): Timetable for Nysse data (Finland)

-The `mm-hsl-timetable` module fetches bus timetable data from HSL (Helsinki region, Finland) and shows the timetables for configured stops.
+The `mm-tkl-timetable` module fetches bus timetable data from Nysse (Tampere region, Finland) and shows the timetables for configured stops.

-You will need to check the "solmutunnus" from https://www.avoindata.fi/data/fi/dataset/hsl-n-joukkoliikenteen-pysakit and add the number of the bus stop you want to show in the config stops-array.
+You will need to check the "pysäkkitunnus" from https://lissu.tampere.fi/timetable/ and add the number of the bus stop you want to show in the config stops-array.
 Or query the gtfsId from https://digitransit.fi/en/developers/apis/1-routing-api/stops/#query-stops-by-name-or-number.

 ## Screenshot

-- HSL Timetable screenshot
+- TKL Timetable screenshot

 ![HSL Timetable screenshot](screenshot.png)